aerographql/aerographql/packages/server/README.md

 # AeroGraphQL Server

-This package let you plug an aerographql into an apollo server easily
+This package let you plug an AeroGraphQL schema into an apollo server easily

 # Documentation